 This page is not meant to be a complete guide to KDE but merely a list of things I have learnt and wanted to make a note of.
 It started just as a personal record but I decided to make it public as it may be useful to others.
 KDE is a lot more configurable than most other desktops but with that comes a bit of complexity.
 However most things can be found by searching, the first place to try is System Settings.
 Most Widgets have a settings option on the right click menu too.

-The list is by no means complete and I will add to it as I learn and get the inspiration.
-This page was last updated on 25th November 2013.
+The list is by no means complete and as I don’t use KDE, now known as Plasma 5, as my desktop it is unlikely that I will add to it.
+This page was last updated on 13th September 2014.

 In the user’s home directory there is a hidden directory called .kde, note the dot which makes it hidden.
 It contains most of KDE’s config files.
 It also contains a sub-directory share/apps which has sub-directories for many KDE apps.
 Some apps will store their data here eg. kmail, amarok and kjots just to name a few.
 You can backup the whole .kde directory and restore it to a new version of Fedora without problems (usually).